michaeljwalla/Luau/README.md

 Scripts with module dependencies have been modified to better-format for Github, and may need to be modified.
 Most non-specific modules will run without any modification.

+## /Modules
+General directory for code used as modules in other scripts.
+These can be- and have been used by others!

 ## /Studio
 Source for different algorithm & engine showcases.
 Some files may be duplicated within Luau/Modules.
 All experiences can be played and downloaded (see /Studio's readme).